After studying this chapter, the student should be able to:

 Almost all patients with MS are diagnosed between the ages of 20 and 49 years, with a mean age of diagnosis at 30 years.
 Approximately 5% of patients are diagnosed prior to age 20 years, and 9% are diagnosed after age 49 years.
 The disease has a female-to-male ratio of 3:1 and typically presents with acute onset of a neurologic symptom.
 The exact cause is still unknown.
 The illness has higher rates of prevalence in higher latitudes (farther distance from the equator), and many feel this may reflect an environmental component.
 Lack of sunlight exposure and low vitamin D have been proposed to contribute to the disease, but conclusive evidence for this is still lacking.
 It is generally accepted that there is also a genetic contribution to risk; >120 genes have been implicated as contributory to the development of MS, and almost all of these genes have direct or indirect effects on the immune system.

 There are between 400,000 and 750,000 people living with MS in the United States and 2.3 million people with MS worldwide.
 This illness has a very high cost to society.
-The medications used to treat MS are ...
+The medications ...